13 November 2024

 Fundamentalists respect the bible.
 It is God’s word y’know.

-That’s the top three interpretations; there are others.
+Those are the top three interpretations; there are others.
 Some are well-thought-out.
 Some are purely selfish justifications for irreligion, and as such it doesn’t matter whether they stumble into the right answer; their motives are evil, so they’re sinning.
 But I digress.

 Most Fundies are fully aware not every bible verse must be obeyed like law.
 But many Fundies aren’t.
 New Christians and young people—you know, like those who attend Gothard seminars—aren’t.
-So when Gothard starts listing proof texts for why his “biblical principles” must be followed, Christians aren’t always aware some of those texts aren’t commands.
-They’re advice.
+So when Gothard starts listing proof texts for why his “biblical principles” must always, always be followed, Christians aren’t always aware these texts aren’t commands… but advice.
+You know, like Proverbs.

 Gothard quotes an awful lot of Proverbs.
 Hey, there’s a lot of good stuff in there!
 But proverbs aren’t commands.
 They’re wisdom literature, which means we gotta use wisdom to determine whether they apply to our particular circumstances. ’Cause sometimes they do… and sometimes they don’t.
 At all.
 But Gothard’s not teaching situational ethics; he’s teaching principles.
 Stuff you always live by.
 Stuff that’s not optional depending on circumstances.
 Lifestyle rules which you obey.

 Yeah, I realize in saying this, older Fundies are gonna erupt in fury.
-“It still applies!
-It’s God’s word!
+“It’s God’s word!
 His word won’t return void!”
 And so on.
 “When you go into debt, you’re still doing damage to your good name!”
-Well, you really aren’t when everybody is in debt… and just about everybody is.
-Even if I personally owe no debts, the United States government owes so much money, our lenders will never call in the debts for fear of cratering their own economies.
-And as much as Fundies like to pretend they and their leaders are wholly different entities, I remind ’em that (ironically enough) it’s a biblical principle that God judges nations as a whole.
+Well, you really aren’t when everybody is in debt, and just about everybody is.
+Even if I personally owe no debts, the United States government owes trillions of dollars to everybody who bought T-bills.
+And as much as Fundies like to pretend they and the government are wholly different entities, I remind ’em that (ironically enough) it’s a biblical principle that God judges nations as a whole.

 But sometimes debt is unavoidable.
 If you have a government job, but the government shuts down and your paychecks stop coming—yet the president orders you to go to work anyway—you haven’t the time to get a second or third job to pay your bills.
 As much as you’ll try to avoid it, you’re gonna go into debt.
-And if you’re convinced debt is sin, you’re gonna feel like you’re forced into sinning… and no you weren’t.
+And if you’re convinced debt is sin, you’re gonna feel like you’re forced into sin, and no you weren’t.
 Sometimes life takes a downturn.
 Economies shrink, famines and recessions happen, jobs get lost, people get sick.
 We live in a fallen world, so life is suffering.
-But suffering isn’t sin, nor do we suffer because we sinned; our sinless Lord Jesus suffered too.
+But suffering isn’t sin, nor do we suffer because we sinned.
+Our sinless Lord Jesus suffered too.
 To everything there is a season, Ec 3.1 and sometimes suffering’s the season.
 We’d know this if we read wisdom literature… instead of mining it for out-of-context proof texts.

 “Biblical principles” which aren’t of God.